zhimed/InstagramClone/README.md

 # Project 3 - Instagram Clone

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+Instagram Clone is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## User Stories